 Baylor University Earns Honor Roll Designation as a Great College to Work For

-The results, released today in a special insert of The Chronicle of Higher Education, are based on a survey of 196 colleges and universities.
-In all, 70 of the 196 institutions achieved “Great College to Work For” recognition for specific best practices and policies.
+The results – released today at GreatCollegesList.com and in a special insert of The Chronicle of Higher Education on Sept.
+16 – are based on a survey of 212 colleges and universities.
+In all, 68 of the 212 institutions achieved “Great College to Work For” recognition for specific best practices and policies.
 Baylor is among only 42 institutions named to the Honor Roll as the standouts in their size categories.
 Baylor is included in the large university category with 10,000 or more students.

 The Great Colleges to Work For® program is one of the largest and most respected workplace recognition programs in the country.
-Now in its 14th year, the program recognizes the colleges that get top ratings from their employees regarding workplace practices and policies.
+Now in its 15th year, it recognizes the colleges that get top ratings from their employees regarding workplace practices and policies.

-Baylor was cited on the Honor Roll in six categories this year:
+Baylor was cited on the 2022 Honor Roll in seven categories:

 - Job Satisfaction & Support: Satisfaction with job fit, autonomy and resources, which are essential to an engaged workforce.